 E*TRADE – Trade FREE For 60 Days

 E*TRADE may have been a pioneer in the online discount broker space, but it's still one of the best bets for active traders.
 It has easy-to-use platforms, great customer service, and quick trade execution.
 However, it's not the cheapest platform on the market.

 With this offer, you must deposit at least $10,000 This E*TRADE promotion is only available to new customers.
 Once you’ve made the deposit, you’ll get 500 commission-free trades and must be used within 60 days.
 The trades can be used for stock or option trades.
 E*TRADE also offers over 100 commission-free ETFs.

 Robinhood – Trade Free…Forever

 Robinhood is a stock broker with a slick design and appealing price tag -- it's free.
-However, the platform is limited when it comes to functionality, and it's currently available only on mobile devices.
+Believe it or not, you can also make commission-free options and cryptocurrency trades as well.
+However, the platform is limited when it comes to functionality.

 - Free Trades

 Robinhood doesn’t offer any commission-free ETFs because all trades are free!
 That’s right any ETF or stock you purchase within Robinhood is comission free.
 Robinhood is a no-frills app only service.
 If you are currently looking to trade via a web browser they currently don’t offer this feature but in the works.
 Not only can you trade stocks and ETFs, but recently added options and cryptocurrencies into the mix.